 The straylight baffles reflect and partially attenuate straylight at various locations in the optical chain.
-At present two baffles are foreseen.
+At present there are five baffles.
 The first baffle is located inside the instrument at the entrance of the IR-beam into the instrument, located between the secondary mirror and CM3.
-It encloses together with the photometer side walls the shutter mechanism.
+It encloses together with the photometer side walls.
 The second one is located between PM7 and PM8, separating the common environment from the photometer and effectively enclosing the photometer detector box.
-Inside the spectrometer detector box, an enclosure is mounted, which holds the SCAL and SM8B.
-They split the spectrometer into three zones, each at the beam splitter where the two spectrometer optical chains cross.
+Inside the spectrometer detector box section, an enclosure is mounted, which holds the SCAL and SM8B.
+Finally there two baffle that split the spectrometer side of the instrument into three zones, each at the beam splitter where the two spectrometer optical chains cross.